 To compute some household characteristics such as household size, presence of children, or presence of elderly members, it is necessary to identify the records of all persons in the same household.
-Households are uniquely and completely identified by State of residence (GESTCEN), household identifier (HRHHID), and household serial suffix (HSERSUF).
+Households are uniquely and completely identified by three variables in combination: State of residence (GESTCEN), and two household identifiers (HRHHID and HRHHID2).
 Sort records within households by PERRP if the household reference person record must be the first record in the household.
 To match to other months' CPS files, add the HRMIS variable to the household identification, adjusting one of the files for the difference in survey month.
-For matching to the March Annual Demographic Supplement, HRSERSUF may need to be recoded.
+To match to the 2003 Food Security Supplement, HRSERSUF must be extracted from HRHHID2 (characters 3 and 4) and recoded to a character variable of length 1 as follows: 00=missing, 01=A, 02=B etc. The only values of HRSERSUF that occur in the file are A-Z.